Skip to content

 Frequently Asked Questions

-Which GST rate should I use?
+Which GST rate to use?

 5% for essentials (some foods, budget transport), 12% for standard household goods, 18% for most services and general goods, 28% for luxury goods, cars, and tobacco.
 Check the specific HSN code for precise classification.